 According to Traditional Chinese Medicine (TCM) Physician Kong Teck Chuan, “Food poisoning results from Dampness and Heat in the digestive system.
 It may also be caused by other imbalances like Cold and Dampness or Food Stagnation.
 He also warns that it may progress to jing (essence) and Qi Deficiency and even the collapse of yang (active energy).

 Are you planning to pop in some of the over-the-counter (OTC) medicine available to stop diarrhoea?
 Be aware that diarrhoea is your body’s way of purging itself from infectious agents and toxins.
 By stopping the flow, you may be doing yourself more harm than good.
 Hence, if you must, take these medicines only under the guidance of a doctor.
+A more prudent solution would be to opt for natural remedies.

 Here are some tips to fight food poisoning the traditional way.